JBruscadin/HolomiRA/README.md

 ```
 For more information about cluster execution in Snakemake, refer to the [documentation](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html).

+* **Note 1**: RNAup can be memory-intensive when analyzing long sequences.
+If you encounter segmentation faults or buffer overflow errors (core dumped), try running the analysis on a machine with more available RAM.
-* **Attention**: If you encounter errors during SUPER-FOCUS steps, please delete the affected .m8 and .fasta files and re-run Snakemake.
+ **Note 2**: If you encounter errors during SUPER-FOCUS steps, please delete the affected .m8 and .fasta files and re-run Snakemake.

 ## Workflow Steps